 The San Juan Islands of Washington are famous as the top orca whale watching location in the United States.
 The first park in the world dedicated to whale watching was created here.
-If you are looking for a kayak tour near Seattle, the sheltered waters of the San Juans are the perfect place.
+If you are looking for a kayak tour near Seattle, the sheltered waters of the San Juan Islands are the perfect place.
 Sea Quest kayak trips provide beginners with the best opportunity to kayak with killer whales near Seattle, Washington and the entire US!

-Of all orca whale sightings in Washington state, over 95% occur in just one narrow corridor along the extreme western edge of the San Juan Islands.
+Of all orca whale sightings in Washington state, over 95% occur in just one narrow corridor along the western edge of the San Juan Islands.
 This is where the killer whales do nearly all of their hunting and playing.
-And it’s the exact location where Sea Quest kayak trips to spend as much time as possible in this location to maximize you chances for orca whale watching!
+When we know they are present, we plan Sea Quest kayak trips to spend as much time as possible in this location to maximize you chances for orca whale watching!
 Sea Quest pioneered orca whale watching kayak tours in the San Juan Islands over 30 years ago and our San Juan Island kayak trips are guided by biologists, environmental scientists, and naturalists that can tell you about the lives of these amazing animals.

 Click here to look at our whale watching kayak trip maps with the killer whale feeding and traveling routes highlighted.

-Sadly, there are a several companies that advertise kayaking with the orcas in the San Juan Islands that use routes where whales are randomly or rarely encountered.
-Their kayak tours never actually paddle in the primary orca whale watching area.
-Although they may get lucky and see them a couple of times over the entire summer, they certainly won’t be seeing them on a daily basis like we do along the western edge of the San Juan Islands in the prime killer whale feeding area.
+Sadly, there are a several companies that advertise “kayaking with the orcas” in the San Juan Islands that use routes where whales are randomly or rarely encountered.
+Their kayak tours never actually paddle in the primary orca whale-watching area so they see orcas only a couple of times over an entire summer if they are lucky.
+They certainly won’t be seeing them with the frequency we do along the western edge of the San Juan Islands in the prime killer whale hunting and feeding area.

 If you are comparing sea kayaking companies in Washington, ask to see their paddling routes and compare them to our maps of where killer whales are usually seen.
-Ask them if they can back up their orca whale watching claims with actual data and show it to you.
-Click here to see our San Juan Islands kayak tour route maps that illustrate how closely we follow the main orca whale watching corridor.
+Ask them if they can back up their orca whale-watching claims with actual data for your review.
+Our San Juan Islands kayak tour route maps illustrate how closely we follow the main orca whale watching corridor.
 If the other company doesn’t stick to the primary killer whale route, your chances of watching killer whales with them is almost zero!

 Along with the acrobatic orcas, we watch whales of several other species on our San Juan Islands kayak tours.
 The minke whale, gray whale, humpback whale, Dall’s porpoise, and harbor porpoise are the five most frequently seen after the killer whale.